 Dialects, regional and social differences

 It seems impossible to know all abbreviations and symbols.
-In addition, there are enormous differences worldwide, not only because of the international languages.
+In addition, there are enormous differences worldwide, not only because of various international languages.
 Different countries, different customs – this also applies to Emojis.
 On the other side of the world, many messages are interpreted quite differently from ours.
 One would think that everyone smiles in the same language.
-If there were not felt 10 smileys to express a smile or a kiss.
-But it could also be a whistling in front of oneself.
-Or the legendary Sch…haufen is actually a sign of happiness in Japan.
-After all, most emojis come from Japan, where it is already difficult for us to interpret the socially relevant forms of facial expressions and gestures correctly in the flesh.
+If there were not a perceived 10 smileys to express a smile or a kiss – but it could also be whistling to oneself.
+Or the legendary pile of poo emoji is actually a sign of happiness in Japan.
+After all, most emojis come from Japan, where it is already difficult for us to interpret the socially relevant forms of facial expressions and gestures correctly on a living human being.

 So how can companies communicate clearly with each other and with their customers using abbreviations and symbols?